Thando-TAD/Network-Hardening/README.md

 - IAM Roles and Policies : Enforces least privilege access.
 - CloudWatch & GuardDuty : monitores security metrics and threats.

+# What I Did

+- enabled Lambda function vulnerability scanning in Python 3.9 environments using Amazon Inspector

+- reviewed remediation-related CVE (Common Vulnerabilities and Exposures) findings

+- Security Group rules and network ACLs were used to limit needless access.

+- Multi-layered security controls were put in place for both public and private subnets.

+- used monitoring and logging to find questionable activity.